Ken Mora

 Kenneth Oscar Mora (born December 17, 1960) is an American graphic novel publisher, screenplay writer, director, producer, and voice actor.
-In film, he is best known for creating the computer-animated shorts entitled Magnum Farce: (2009, 2011) and the mixed-media Your Face Global Jam (2017).
+In film, he is best known for creating the animated shorts entitled Magnum Farce: (2009, 2011) and the mixed-media Your Face Global Jam (2017).
 In publishing, Mora is creator/producer of the serialized Comic Book and subsequent Graphic Novel biography of Caravaggio Caravaggio: A Light Before The Darkness (2015,2019).
 Mora is also executive producer of Adventures in Plymptoons (2012) the official biographical documentary of animator Bill Plympton, and associate producer of Revengeance (2017) the feature animated film by Plympton and Jim Lujan.

 Early life

 Mora was born in Hollywood, the youngest of two siblings.
 His father, Oscar Mora, is a native of Costa Rica, Central America.
 His mother, Betty Paulina Wood y Meza, was also a native of Costa Rica, and emigrated to the United States in 1957.
 His parents met in Los Angeles.
 The couple were married in April 1959 and were divorced in September 1961.

 An avid comic book fan since childhood, when his father bought him How To Draw Comics The Marvel Way, Mora began his relationship with art and storytelling.